riban-bw/lv2-plugins/README.md

 sudo make install
 ```

-Note: [DPF issue 348](https://github.com/DISTRHO/DPF/issues/348) must be fixed.
-My current recommendation is to change the penultimate line in `DPF/utils/generate-ttl.sh` from `cd ..` to `cd -`.

 DISTRHO plugin framework is built then each of the riban plugins.
 The plugins are placed in the `bin` directory with the LV2 versions within `bin/lv2`.
 By default `make install` will install the LV2 plugins in `/usr/lv2`.
 This behaviour may be overriden by setting environmental variable LV2_INSTALL_PREFIX.

 To create a Debian package (arm64 LV2 only):